 All full-time Biology, Chemistry, and Biochemistry Majors are eligible to apply with the exception of Chemistry and Biochemistry Majors completing their senior thesis requirement (CHEM 498A and 498B).
-Students who receive a URA will be registered for BIOL395 or CHEM395, depending on the area of research, for 0 academic credits.
-Biology students are encourage to enroll in Research Concentration.
+Students who receive a URA will be registered for BIOL395 or CHEM395, depending on the area of research, for zero academic credits.
+Biology students are encourage to enroll in the Research Concentration.

 URA program expectations include the development of research goals and timelines, assessment of program activities, a poster presentation of the student's final research results, and/or a final abstract and report.
 Students are expected to work five hours a week for 13 weeks.
-Details of the research experience will vary with faculty mentors, however, students are advised to clarify expectations with their assigned mentor prior to accepting an award.
-As a part of your HHMI URA, you are also expected to participate in a Science Education Outreach program (Science in Action! or a similar program) for 16 hours a semester.
+Details of the research experience will vary with faculty mentors.
+Students are advised to clarify expectations with their assigned mentor prior to accepting an award.
+As a part of your URA, you are also expected to participate in a Science Education Outreach program (Science in Action! or a similar program) for 16 hours a semester.
 Please contact Rachel Zack for additional information.

 To get involved in research simply requires an agreement between you and a faculty mentor.
-If you do not receive a paid assistantship, other options for getting research include volunteering in a lab or earning academic credit.
+If you do not receive a paid assistantship, other options for research include volunteering in a lab or earning academic credit.
 In some cases, your mentor may have alternative resources to pay student research assistants.
 This application is used for all categories of research, and should be completed by any student interested in participating in a research experience.

-Contact the Research Coordinator for more information.
+Contact Angie Hinz for more information.